felixmakinda/felixmakinda/README.md

 ===========================
 Programmer, Learner
 -------------------
 Computer Science graduate with a solid background in problem-solving, software engineering, Java, C, C++ programming, and databases (SQL, Oracle, IBM DB2, MySQL, SQL Server, Access).
 I am also conversant with data mining tools such as WEKA, RStudio, RapidMiner, IBM SPSS Modeler, Tableaux, and Hadoop.
-For over 5 years, I have been working as a technical writer and researcher.
-However, in the past two years I have been transitioning to full-time software development.
+For over 5 years, I have been working as a technical writer, data analyst, researcher,and part-time programmer.
+However, since 2020 I have been transitioning to full-time software development.
 Currently learning development technologies like React, Node.js, and Mongo DB.
 I am also learning blockchain development and smart contracts.
 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [felixmakinda@gmail.com](mailto:felixmakinda@gmail.com)
 * 🧠  I'm learning Tailwind CSS, Solidity, React, Kafka, Java Spring Boot